 Bosnia and Herzegovina

-Bosnia declared independence from Yugoslavia in 1992, but the war quickly began.
+Bosnia declared independence from Yugoslavia in March 1992, but it caused a war.
 Sega and Nintendo consoles appeared during the war as a donation from other countries.
-During the war famiclones became popular, including Rambo TV Game, a Atari 2600 clone that was quickly replaced by famiclones like Terminator 2 (same design as Sega Mega Drive and the Pegasus console.
+During the war famiclones became popular, including Rambo TV Game, a Atari 2600 clone that was quickly replaced by famiclones like Terminator 2 (same design as Sega Mega Drive) and the Pegasus console.

 The war ended in 1995 with the Dayton Agreement.
 The country was 80% destroyed and the population could not afford to new console.
 This resulted in an increase in the number of bootlegs, including Sega consoles and games.
 Rumors say that Power Pegasus appeared in 1996.

 New consoles such as Sega Saturn (still distributed by Europatrade from early 1996) and Nintendo 64 (still distributed by Pinel Export-Import from March 1997) were released in Bosnia and despite the fact that they were more available than their predecessors - Sega Mega Drive and Super Nintendo - they were still too expensive.
-At the end of the 90s, the PlayStation was released, which thanks to the possibility of easy piracy became quite popular.
+At the end of the 90s, the PlayStation was released, which thanks to the possibility of easy piracy became quite popular here.

 From 2004 Sega started cooperation with Videotop, but from 2010, Computerland began representing Sega in this region.
 Videotop return in 2016 as a distributor in the former Yugoslavia.In 2017, Videotop became the property of Computerland Group and in 2018, Videotop was acquired by Colby which also belongs to the Computerland Group.
 The distribution was taken over by Iris Mega.